-3. States where your company submitted filings or where you performed product development/compliance research (Select all that apply): (survey to include list of states with check boxes)
+3. States where your company submitted filings or where you performed product development/compliance research (Select all that apply): (survey to include list of states and IIPRC with check boxes)

 If 2e. was checked, skip #3.

 My work is in the following business areas(s) (Select all that apply):